What Should I Do With My Hair On A Rainy Day?

-But it turns out there's science at play here and not just an angry atmosphere with a personal vendetta against you.
-Each fiber of your hair is composed of packets of keratin proteins, explained Birchbox.
-These protein packets form two types of bonds: permanent bonds that provide hair's strength and hydrogen bonds that are created as your hair dries.
+It turns out there's science at play here and not just an angry atmosphere with a personal vendetta against you.
+Each fiber of your hair is composed of packets of keratin proteins.
+These protein packets form two types of bonds: permanent bonds that provide each hair's strength and hydrogen bonds that are created as your hair dries.
 These hydrogen bonds are weak and only last for a brief while.

-"Increasing humidity and moisture in the atmosphere cause an increase in this bonding, resulting in each fiber folding back on itself and becoming curlier and frizzier," said Elizabeth Cunnane Phillips, a hair and scalp expert at the Philip Kingsley Clinic in New York, in an interview with the site.
+"Increasing humidity and moisture in the atmosphere cause an increase in this bonding, resulting in each fiber folding back on itself and becoming curlier and frizzier," said Elizabeth Cunnane Phillips, a hair and scalp expert at the Philip Kingsley Clinic in New York, in an interview with Birchbox.

-The first thing you can do to set yourself up for shiny tresses even during a rain storm is setting down your straightener.
+The first thing you can do to set yourself up for shiny tresses even during a rainstorm is to set down your straightener.
 Everyone has a unique, one-of-a-kind hair texture, and rainy days are a perfect opportunity to practice a little gratitude and work with what your mother gave you.

 On a humid, rainy day, your hair absorbs moisture out of the air.
 If you've got dry, parched strands, you may be thinking that this extra moisture sounds great, but the absorption process actually makes hair even frizzier, noted The Hair Web.
 If you try straightening your hair on a rainy day, you only add to the inevitable frizz, so it's best to just let things be.

-A perfect hair day might be a stretch, but for a decent hair day on a rainy day it's vital to think ahead and strategize your approach.
-Start by hitting the showers the night before the day rain is on the forecast, suggested The Fashion Spot, since your beauty rest will give your hair enough time to deflate a bit and smooth out frizz.
+A perfect hair day might be a stretch, but for a decent hair day on a rainy day, it's vital to think ahead and strategize your approach.
+Start by hitting the showers the night before the rain is on the forecast, suggested The Fashion Spot, since your beauty rest will give your hair enough time to deflate a bit and smooth out frizz.
+During your shower or bath, opt for a hair mask that helps to smooth your hair fibers.

 "Dreary weather can be maddening but don't let that get in the way of feeling great about your look," said hairstylist Ted Gibson in an interview with The Huffington Post.
 "On humid, rainy days I would recommend a top knot, braid or try a side braided bun."

+If you prefer to cut your styling time, this is a great opportunity to use a fashionable hat or headband to control the frizz.
 So don't stress if rain is on the forecast.
-With these tips, you can rock great-looking tresses through even the most intense rainstorm.
+With these options, you can rock great-looking tresses through even the most intense rainstorm.